kurron/docker-monitor-compose/README.md

 #Troubleshooting

 ## Start With A Clean Slate
-If you are having problems spinning up the container, you can clean up your system by removing all current cotainers and images.
-Run
-`./nuke-containers-and-images.sh` to remove Docker containers and images.  **WARNING:** this cannot be undone and is a rather drastic measure.
+If you are having problems spinning up the containers, you might want to scrub your system.
+Run `./nuke-containers-and-images.sh` to remove Docker containers and images.  **WARNING:** this cannot be undone, is a rather drastic measure but usually yields positive results.

 #License and Credits